 Hermes was often represented with a large hat, with winged shoes that made him faster than the wind and with the caduceus , symbol of his functions as divine herald.

 According to Diodorus Siculus (lib.
-I.16), thanks to Hermes the alphabet was invented; moreover, he was the first to establish the discipline of the fight and taught the Greeks the faculty of expressing their thoughts (hermenia) and for this reason he was given the name of Hermes.
+I.16), thanks to Hermes the alphabet was invented; moreover, he was the first to establish the discipline of the fight and taught the Greeks the faculty of expressing their thoughts (hermenia) and it is for this reason that he was given the name of Hermes.
 Again according to Diodorus, it was Hermes, and not Athena, who discovered the olive tree.

 In addition to the lyre, Hermes is also credited with inventing the syringe or pan flute.